pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

         this.robots.insert({ name: this.robotName, tvShow: this.robotTVShow });

-        // LokiJS is one's-based, so the final element is at <length>, not <length - 1>
+        // LokiJS is not zero-indexed, so the final element is at <length>, not <length - 1>
         console.log("inserted document: " + this.robots.get(length));
         console.log("robots.data.length: " + this.robots.data.length);
     }